jannahAhmed/UX-Review-Blog/README.md

 ## 📋 About

 This project is a bold and unconventional blog about tech, design, and digital culture.
-Built as **Assignment 4** to practice **Flexbox** layouts and master the trending **Neubrutalism** design style.
+Built to practice **Flexbox** layouts and master the trending **Neubrutalism** design style.

 ## ✨ Key Features